astraw/stdeb/README.rst

   --remove-expanded-source-dir (-r)    remove the expanded source directory --ignore-install-requires (-i)       ignore the requirements from
-                                       requires.txt in the egg-info directory --pycentral-backwards-compatibility  If True, enable migration from old stdeb that used pycentral.
-                                       (Default=False).
-  --workaround-548392                  If True, limit binary package to single
-                                       Python version, working around Debian
-                                       bug 548392 of debhelper.
-                                       (Default=False).
-  --force-buildsystem                  If True (the default), set 'DH_OPTIONS=
-                                       --buildsystem=python_distutils'
-  --no-backwards-compatibility         This option has no effect, is here for
+                                       requires.txt in the egg-info directory --force-buildsystem                  If True (the default), set 'DH_OPTIONS= --buildsystem=python_distutils' --no-backwards-compatibility         This option has no effect, is here for